-Incorrect or Improper Use Incorrect or improper use of the alternator may result in serious injury, death or equipment damage.
-To prevent injury: • Always select the correct specification alternator for the intended use and application.
-Ensure the alternator and prime mover are technically compatible and practically suitable for the intended application.
-Always install the alternator in accordance with the original manual(s) and technical drawing(s) supplied with the alternator and comply with all locally applicable rules and regulations.
-Ensure the alternator is operated in accordance with the manual(s) and within the limits of the alternator rating plate.
+Incorrect or Improper Use Incorrect or improper use of the alternator may result in equipment damage, serious injury or death.
+To prevent or equipment damage injury or death: • Always select the correct specification alternator for the intended use and application.
+Make sure the alternator and prime mover are compatible and suitable for the intended application.
+Always install the alternator in accordance with the original manual(s) and technical drawing(s) supplied with the alternator.
+Obey locally applicable rules and regulations.
+Make sure the alternator is operated in accordance with the manual(s) and within the limits of the alternator rating plate.
 Do not use a damaged or defective alternator.
-Shut down and isolate the alternator set from all energy sources, remove stored energy and use lock out/tag out safety procedures.
+If a defect(s) is discovered: Shut down and isolate the alternator from all energy sources.
+Remove or isolate stored energy.
+Use lock out / tag out safety procedures.
 Prevent further use of the alternator until it is repaired and returned to a serviceable condition.